xentek/t_bird/README.md

 # return value is the same as uploader.uploads
 uploader.upload!

-# returns a hash of urls pointing to your image versions
+# returns a hash of the URL(s) to your uploads on S3
-# store this in the way that makes the most sense, for your app
+# store this in the way that makes the most sense for your app
-uploader.uploads
+brand.images = uploader.uploads
 ````

 - By default, there are two `versions` defined: `:thumbnail` and `:original`.